-After you added your fields, you can create and export your Variable N-Rate Application (VRA) Map by following these steps:
+After you added your fields, you can create and export your Variable N-Rate Application (VRA) Map by following the steps or videos below.

 - Open Atfarm.